Skip to main content Skip to footer

 Judging Pins - Judges are awarded service pins based on their years of service in the judging community.
 These pins are issued in 5-year increments (5 years to 50 years)

-NEW in 2025: Education Club of the Year - Awarded to the GymBC member club that demonstrates exceptional commitment to coach and judge development through active participation in education initiatives.
+Education Club of the Year - Awarded to the GymBC member club that demonstrates exceptional commitment to coach and judge development through active participation in education initiatives.
 This includes hosting and attending NCCP courses, virtual training, CPE sessions, and other recognized learning opportunities.
 The recipient is determined through a points-based system that reflects engagement across all forms of education tracked by GymBC.

 Special Achievement Award – Past recipients have included GymBC members/athletes that have achieved new national records, Olympic athletes and coaches of Olympic athletes.